simonmtr/inf-fwpm-objective-c-bool-parser/README.md

 ## Limitations
 - variables can be one char long
 - variables a with value 0, b with value 1 and c with value 0 per default

+todo:
+functional programming in presentation / paper(?) add to stuff presentation